Festival season is here and we’ve all got our fingers crossed that the weather stays as good as it did for Glasto, right?

 6. Hand-Painted Graphic Liner

 - Start by doing your base makeup as usual.
-You want to go for a matte foundation* for this one, as anything too shiny or oil-based will mean that your painted design doesn’t stay where you want it to.
+Go for a matte foundation* for this one, as anything too shiny or oil-based will mean that your painted design doesn’t stay where you want it to.

 - Take white and pink face paint* (or eyeliner) and a very thin brush to create a swirly or geometric design around your eyes.
 Get as playful as you want to!